neesarg-yb/playdate_c_game/README.md

 # All The Sheep

-Cloned using Hello World c project from Playdate SDK 1.7.0.
+Cloned using Hello World c project from [Playdate SDK 1.7.0](devforum.play.date/)__

-Visual Studio Solution files are under /build
+Visual Studio Solution files are under /build__
-C code is under /src
+C code is under /src__
-Other project related documentation can be found in /docs
+Other project related documentation can be found in /docs__